List of Gargoyles characters: Fox

 Born with the name Janine Renard, Fox (voiced by Laura San Giacomo) had her name legally changed.
 Her birth surname, "Renard", is the French word for "fox".
 She is the daughter of entrepreneur and business magnate Halcyon Renard and his ex-wife Anastasia Renard (the name used by Titania, "Queen of the Third Race", while in the guise of a mortal human woman).

-A former mercenary and former leader of The Pack, Fox quit the group upon gaining parole and married David Xanatos.
+A former mercenary and former leader of the Pack, Fox quit the group upon gaining parole and married David Xanatos.
 They later had a son Alexander Fox Xanatos.

 Like many villains of the series, Fox initially had no love for the Gargoyles, seeing them as pawns to be manipulated.
 After they saved Alex, she changed her opinion and went out of her way to make amends—particularly to Lexington, whom she had once hurt.
 For his part, Lexington agrees to a truce for her son's sake.

+Dracon crime family

+The Dracon crime family is one of the six crime families in the New York underworld.

+Dominic Dracon

+Dominic Dracon (voiced by Darren McGavin) is the crime boss of the Dracon crime family and former partner of Mace Malone.
+He would later pass this role to Tony Dracon and use the alias of J.F.
+Benton.

 Tony Dracon

-Tony Dracon (voiced by Richard Grieco) is an organized crime figure in New York, Dracon knows about the Manhattan Clan that often foil his plans, and has a score to settle with Elisa.
+Tony Dracon (voiced by Richard Grieco) is the crime boss of the Dracon crime family in New York and the grandson of Dominic Dracon.
+Dracon knows about the Manhattan Clan that often foil his plans, and has a score to settle with Elisa.
 He often clashes with Goliath and Broadway.
 In his last appearance, he was imprisoned with Czech gangster Brod, his hated rival.

 Glasses

-Glasses (voiced by Rocky Carroll) is one of the associates of Tony Dracon.
+Glasses (voiced by Rocky Carroll) is the consigliere of the Dracon crime family who gets his name from his namesake.

 Pal Joey

-Pal Joey (voiced by Michael Bell) is the other associate of Tony Dracon.
+Pal Joey (voiced by Michael Bell) is a minion of Tony Dracon.

 Margot Yale and Brendan Quarters

-Margot Yale (voiced by Marina Sirtis in season 1–2, Tress MacNeille in season 3) and Brendan Quarters (voiced by Pat Fraley) are a yuppie couple who have the misfortune of running into the gargoyles often.
-Margot became the assistant district attorney of one of the New York City boroughs, and spoke out against the gargoyles in a heated televised public debate with Macbeth, who defended them; she angered him enough to wish Margot could still to be burnt at the stake, subtly calling her a witch.
-During the Halloween Party at the top of the Eyrie Building, she berated Brendan for dressing as a Gargoyle (as other partygoers had done).
-Brendan later came across Goliath, injured, and sent for a doctor.
+Margot Yale (voiced by Marina Sirtis in most appearances, Brigitte Bako in "Monsters", Tress MacNeille in Gargoyles: The Goliath Chronicles) and Brendan Quarters (voiced by Pat Fraley) are a yuppie couple who have the misfortune of running into the gargoyles often.
+Yale became the assistant district attorney of one of the New York City boroughs, and spoke out against the gargoyles in a heated televised public debate with Macbeth, who defended them.
+Yale angered him enough to wish Yale could still to be burnt at the stake, subtly calling her a witch.
+During the Halloween party at the top of the Eyrie Building, she berated Quarters for dressing as a Gargoyle (as other partygoers had done).
+Quarters later came across Goliath, injured, and sent for a doctor.